 55 or older?
 Consider your 401(k) or 403(b)

 If you separate from your employer in or after the year when you turn 55, the 10 percent tax on early 401(k) distributions does not apply.
-The same rules apply to public school and charity employees who have a 403(b) plan, which has rules similar to a 401(k) plan.
+The same rules apply to employees from public schools and charitable organizations who have a 403(b) plan.

 State and local government employees may also participate in a 457(b) plan.
 Workers with these plans may take early withdrawals without penalty at any age after separation from service, but they will pay regular income tax on the withdrawals since contributions are made with pretax dollars.